Yaya-Cout/Nwagyu/src/reference/firmware/userland.md

 (MicroPython) and the [filesystem](addresses-structures.md) (stored in RAM).
 <!-- TODO: Link to storage in the page -->

-There is almost no difference between an userland an an external app, when as both are using SVC calls and are unprivileged.
+There is almost no difference between an userland an an external app, as both are using SVC calls and are unprivileged.

 ### Loading custom userland